 The idea that children might learn to do pro-active monitoring through self monitoring can be tested in multiple different ways.
 For example, longitudinal studies could assess the relationship between how children monitor their own productions and subsequent changes in how they pro-actively monitor for ambiguity before speaking.
 Work could also examine whether children can learn to monitor for different types of ambiguity: Since we have argued that children learn to monitor for ambiguity at the level of word meanings, this implies that they could also learn to monitor for ambiguity at different levels of representation, whether that be through consistently encountering ambiguity created by similar visual forms or linguistic ambiguity caused by phonological overlap (i.e., Ferreira et al's linguistic ambiguities).

 We end by noting some of the limitations of this study.
 First, our referential communication task was stripped down: while participants described pictures to the experimenter, they never received anything other than positive feedback on their utterances, and never had to interpret other people's utterances.
-While these characteristics do not impact on our major conclusions, it could be that children might have shown better performance in a more ecologically rich task (although note that Ferreira et al. 2005 found that adults were just as likely to produce informative descriptions without a partner, suggesting that informative communication is somewhat automatized).
+While these characteristics do not impact on our major conclusions, it could be that children might have shown better performance in a more ecologically rich task (although note that Ferreira et al. 2005 found that adults were just as likely to produce informative descriptions without a partner, suggesting that adult-like informative communication is somewhat automatized).
 Second, our visual scenes were perhaps more visually complex than those used in many tasks: non-linguistic ambiguities were created by pairing quite different instances of each kind (see Figure 1), while previous work has often used target-foil pairs that differ on only one or perhaps two dimensions (e.g., small and large versions of the same car).
 Although greater ecological validity may seem an advantage, it could be the case that if we had used more constrained conditions then children may have been better able to monitor for and describe ambiguity, which might perhaps have provided more statistical power.

 But even with these limitations, our studies suggest a number of concrete conclusions concerning children's and adult's referential communication.
 They conclusively show how adults pro-actively monitor for non-linguistic, but not linguistic, ambiguity.
 They demonstrate how children rarely perform this type of monitoring, yet also show that, when they do, they tend to produce informative utterances.
 And they show how children re-interpret their own utterances and match them against the world, providing evidence for a self-guided learning mechanism through which children could master the skills necessary to communicate informatively.